foxypool/docs/docs/proof-of-capacity/foxy-pool/api/web-ui-api.md

 https://api.foxypool.io/web-ui
 ```

 To interact with a specific pool you will need the pools poolIdentifier.
 The poolIdentifier is generally the subdomain part of the hostname.
-For example the BHD pools poolIdentifier is `bhd`.
+For example the SIGNA pools poolIdentifier is `signa`.

 ## Subscribe to new pool stats for a given list of pools by pool identifier